Dhghomon/rust-fsharp/README.md

         member _.Current = current
         member _.Dispose() = () // No equivalent, called when iteration ends
     interface System.Collections.IEnumerator with
-        member this.MoveNext() = // This is very similar to Rust's next except that this returns whether it's a Some, while the value is assigned a mutable variable read by the Current property if metropolis.cities.Count > 0 then
+        member this.MoveNext() = // This is very similar to Rust's "next" except that this returns whether it's a Some, while the value is assigned to a private mutable variable read by the Current property if metropolis.cities.Count > 0 then
                 current <- metropolis.cities.[0]
                 metropolis.cities.RemoveAt 0